From Edinburgh School of Cookery to Queen Margaret University

 From 1971 to 1985 the Principal was Miss Claudine Morgan and during her period of office the college was transformed into a Higher Education Institution.
 The objective was to remain attractive and effective in meeting the needs of the traditional constituency of female students while also drawing in increasing numbers of males.

 The name Queen Margaret was adopted in 1972 so that they would no longer be associated with a narrow field of study.
 Over the next years, as other institutions joined, a range of degrees were developed, notably in paramedical fields such as Nursing, Physiotherapy, and Occupational Therapy.
 In addition, various other schools which had offered Drama, Speech Therapy, Podiatry and Radiography courses joined the College.
 The institutions which have joined the Edinburgh of Domestic Science to make up Queen Margaret University are the Edinburgh College of Speech and Drama (established 1929) in 1971, the City of Edinburgh Health Visitor Certificate Course (established 1919) in 1972, the Edinburgh School of Speech Therapy (established 1946) in 1975, The Royal Infirmary of Edinburgh School of Physiotherapy (established 1940) in 1978, the Occupational Therapy Training Centre, Astley Ainslie Hospital (established 1937)in 1979, the Edinburgh Foot Clinic and School of Chiropody (established 1924) in 1984, the Edinburgh School of Radiography (established 1936) in 1992, and the School of Art Therapy at Edinburgh University Settlement (established 1992) in 1997.
 Over the years, more traditional courses in Food were developed into degrees in Dietetics and Consumer Studies, and new degrees introduced, in subjects such as Public Relations, Applied Pharmacology and Audiology, to keep pace with changes in society's needs.
 By the time of Miss Morgan's retirement in 1985 the student population had almost trebled to over 1400.
 During the period of her successor, Donald Leach (the first male Principal), the pace of growth and development was maintained so that, in 1993, a second campus had to be opened based on the old Leith Academy building in Duke Street, while degrees in Acting, Stage Management, Drama and Theatre Art and Social Sciences and a whole new range of Masters Degrees marked the new extent of its expertise.
-Professor Joan Stringer succeeded Donald Leach as Principal in 1996 and was followed, in 2003, by the current Principal, Professor Anthony Cohen, FRSE.
+Professor Joan Stringer succeeded Donald Leach as Principal in 1996 and was followed, in 2003, by Principal, Professor Anthony Cohen, FRSE.
+Professor Petra Wend took up her post as Principal and Vice-Chancellor of Queen

 Over recent years enormous progress has been made in the output of high quality applied and strategic research, notably in health sciences, food and nutrition, communication sciences and theatre arts.
 There has been success in winning major grants from a variety of sources including the UK Research Councils, the Scottish Executive, leading medical charities and the EC.
 Queen Margaret now hosts a number of world-class research centres such as, for example, The Speech Science Research Centre, the RBS Centre for the Older Person's Agenda, and the Centre for Integrated Healthcare Research.